 2004........Harris .
 No dogs this time thankfully, but no chocolate cake either as we stayed at a different B&B. Lewis Taking care to ensure we weren't there on a Sunday, as recommended by our guide book.
 First sight of the stones at Calanais....
 Crossed back to Ullapool without knowing we were meant to book for the bus onwards to Inverness, thankfully we JUST got on!

 2005.......North Uist yes, I KNOW we weren't going back, but this was just a day trip.
 (Then we made another one later in our stay!)
-South Uist We climbed a hill to get a good view of Lochboisdale and then climbed another one (Rueval) just because we felt like it!
+South Uist We climbed a hill to get a good view of Lochboisdale and then on Benbecula we climbed another one (Rueval) just because we felt like it!
 Met the Loch Skipport ponies.
 Barra Got VERY wet walking round Vatersay, and had to dry boots out with a hairdryer.
 When we got up the following morning the B&B noticeably smelt of hot, wet leather.....

 2006.......North Uist (Not a word - alright?!)
 Our first fortnight trip...first a week staying at Sollas with MrEH's Mum & Dad too.
 Then up to Lewis and a week in the gorgeously cute Bayview Cottage at Holm.
 Back to Calanais again, and a spooky experience with MrEH's camera.

 2007.......North Uist (hush, now!) and Lewis again.
 Another fortnight self-catering.
 Plus a day trip to Barra where half the island was very misty indeed.
 (And the other half wasn't).
 Finally saw the Broch at Carloway.
 I had much fun playing with my 12-24mm lens.
 I even took SOME shots without my feet appearing!